Concrete 101

 How long does the concrete curing process take?

-The first couple days are extremely important to the concrete curing process.
+The first couple of days are extremely important to the concrete curing process.
 As a concrete supplier, we suggest allowing seven full days to allow the concrete to settle and cure.
 For the next month after that, the surface will continue to strengthen.
-There are different factors that can play into this process, such as weather and type of concrete poured, therefore check with your contractor for more specific instruction.
+There are different factors that can play into this process, such as weather and the type of concrete poured.
+Therefore, check with your contractor for more specific instructions.